 Where to visit

-We love Aegina!
-Although it's one of the closest islands to the Greek mainland it has a strong get-away-from-it-all island feel.
+Although Aegina is one of the closest islands to the Greek mainland it has a strong get-away-from-it-all island feel.

 Corfu sits in the Ionian opposite the wild and rugged mountains of Epirus.
-The island is blessed with some gorgeous beaches and many quiet, unspoilt villages.
+The island is blessed with gorgeous beaches and many quiet, unspoilt villages.

 Crete, Greece's largest island, was the cradle of Minoan civilisation with a wealth of monuments to explore.
 It is also renowned for its incredible beaches, traditional mountain villages, dramatic gorges and wealth of history.

 No vehicles here, just the odd donkey!
 A picturesque, high quality destination, ideal for escaping the busier islands.

 The Shirley Valentine island is famous for its party image but there is more to discover here.....